omgnetwork/omg-js/integration-tests/README.md

 2. Geth `eth.accounts[0]` must have a blank password and hold some test ETH.
 3. Create and populate a `.env` file.
 See `.env.example` as an example.
 4. The test ERC20 contract must be deployed, and its address added to your environment.
 You can do this by running `npm run deploy-test-erc20` from the `/integration-tests` directory.
 The ERC20 contract address appears in the resulting output.
 Add this to your `.env` file.
-5. The integration tests run against the compiled source of the library so you need to run `npm run compile` from the root directory first
+5. The integration tests run against the compiled source of the library so you need to run `npm run build` from the root directory first
 6. Finally, run the tests

 ## Running the Tests